eigerco/polka-storage/rfcs/002-data-retrieval.md

-sealed and stored on disk; the sealed sector is unreadable, as such for a purposes of data retrieval, we either keep the unsealed sector around at the cost of storage capacity or unseal sectors on-demand — for the purposes of POC we expect that the unsealed sector is always available.
+sealed and stored on disk; the sealed sector is unreadable, as such for a purposes of data retrieval, we either keep the unsealed sector around at the cost of storage capacity or unseal sectors on-demand — for the purposes of POC we expect the unsealed sector to always be available.

 ### Local Index Directory

-As part of the storage server there is a need for a local index directory subsystem.
+As part of the storage server there is a need for a [local index directory](https://boost.filecoin.io/deployment/local-index-directory) subsystem.
 Sectors are opaque, meaning they don't contain metadata that indicates where its files start and end, that is where the index enters, mapping the sector and enabling retrieval of individual files.